- Start date & duration

-On this course you will learn how to make high quality, responsive, well functioning WordPress websites.
+On this course, you will learn how to make high-quality, responsive, well-functioning WordPress websites.
 I will pass on the skills that I have learned from my university degree, over a decade of professional software development, and in my freelancing career while travelling the world.
-You will learn how to pitch to clients and get paid freelancing work with the knowledge you gain on the course.
+You will learn how to pitch to clients and get paid freelancing work with the knowledge you gain in the course.

-Freelance web development allows you to travel the world and set your own hours, while earning a good income and building your career.
-You can take projects when you want to work, and travel in between.
+Freelance web development allows you to travel the world and set your hours while earning a good income and building your career.
+You can take projects when you want to work and travel in between.
 Working online has given us so many great opportunities, and I want to encourage more people to take the leap.

 Are there any extra costs?

-On the course you will build your own personal portfolio or client website.
-There are costs associated with building a site which are not covered in the course fee – as these are variable costs depending on what you build.
+On the course, you will build your own personal portfolio or client website.
+There are costs associated with building a site that are not covered in the course fee, as these are variable costs depending on what you build.
 The costs should be billed to your client if you are building a client website, you can advise your client of this before they agree.

 - Domain cost: You will need to buy a domain name.
-These cost anything from €0.99 per year, the cost really just depends on how in-demand the domain name is.
+These cost anything from €0.99 per year; the cost depends on how in-demand the domain name is.
 To estimate this cost, go to godaddy.com and search for some domain names you are considering for your site (stephwebdesign.com etc).

-- Theme: You may opt to buy a theme on the course.
-This cost is optional, and you will be given free and paid options to choose from which we have checked and vetted.
+- Theme: You may opt to buy a theme for the course.
+This cost is optional, and you will be given free and paid options from which we have checked and vetted.
 If you buy a theme, the cost is between 29 and €60.
 This is a lifetime cost, not an annual cost.

 Is the Course Accredited?